Course Based, Credit Bearing, Reflective, and Connected Service

 - Ensuring that the project or projects are connected to course learning objectives.

-- Receive recommendation for approval by the Service-Learning Advisory Committee and final approval by the Director of Career Development, Internships and Service-Learning to ensure project meets objectives listed above.
+- Receive recommendation for approval by the Service-Learning Advisory Committee and final approval by the Director of Service-Learning to ensure project meets objectives listed above.

-The Director of Career Development, Internships, and Service Learning will request faculty verification of Service-Learning components and the number of hours dedicated to the project via an electronic submission form.
+The Director of Service Learning will request faculty verification of Service-Learning components and the number of hours dedicated to the project via an electronic submission form.